 Fr.
-James Hentges is new to the Archdiocese of Regina, in fact, new to Saskatchewan and to Canada.
-Fr, Jim himself tells of his life story in this way:
+James Hentges is a priest of the Archdiocese of Regina, but relatively new to Saskatchewan and to Canada.
+Fr.
+Jim himself tells of his life story in this way:

 While I have visited Canada many times before, this is my first extended stay in this beautiful and welcoming country.
 Let me begin by telling you a bit about myself.
 I was was born in a small town in southern Minnesota USA called Sleepy Eye (named after a Dakota chief, Ishtakhaba (in the Dakota language).